$125 off any CGM Plan. Use code WINTER125

 Reduce Inflammation

 Chronic inflammation can contribute to insulin resistance and poor metabolic health.
-To combat this, you can focus on including anti-inflammatory, antioxidant-rich foods in your diet and make sure to get enough sleep.
+To combat this, you can include anti-inflammatory, antioxidant-rich foods and ensure enough sleep, as a lack of sleep can increase insulin resistance.

-Reducing stress by engaging in mediation and mindfulness and other practices may also be beneficial.
+Reducing stress through meditation, mindfulness, and other practices may also be beneficial.
 You can also try limiting your time spent in polluted areas and reducing exposure to obesogens.

 Get More Sunshine

 Spending some time in the sun may help improve insulin sensitivity.
-One study found that getting an adequate amount of bright sunshine was linked to reduced insulin resistance.
+Studies found that getting an adequate amount of bright sunshine was linked to reduced insulin resistance and the risk of developing cardiovascular disease.

 Optimize Your Diet